d-vf/phd-website-content/en/degest/dissertacoes-en.md

-# Dissertations and Theses
+## Dissertations and Theses

-Consulting previous dissertations and theses from the Doctoral Programme in Engineering and Management should ideally be done through Scholar, the institutional repository of Instituto Superior Técnico.
+Consulting previous theses from the Doctoral Programme in Engineering and Management should ideally be done through Scholar, the institutional repository of Instituto Superior Técnico.

 - [Scholar — Instituto Superior Técnico Repository | PhD in Engineering and Management](https://scholar.tecnico.ulisboa.pt/search?q=degreeName:+%22Doutoramento+em+Engenharia+e+Gest%C3%A3o%22&domain=records&sort=_score:desc&useStringQuery=true&startYear=1911&endYear=2026)

-## How to Search
+### How to Search

 In Scholar, you can use expressions such as: